Date: March 21, 2025

 • Explanation of how the activity will promote positive mental health and/or prevent addiction.

-• Description of what part of the activity the mini-grant will fund if used with other monies.
+• Description of what part of the activity the mini grant will fund if used with other monies.

 • Date of activity, if this is appropriate.

-• A completed budget form (enclosed).
+• A completed budget form.

-Proposals must be received or postmarked no later than Friday, May 17, 2024 to:
+Proposals must be received or postmarked no later than Friday, May 16, 2025 to:

 Clermont County Mental Health and Recovery Board